AidanLadenburg/Image-Filterer/README.md

 > ### ⚠️ This is an alpha
 >
-> **The ranking will make mistakes.** It learned from one labeled shoot, about
+> **The ranking will make mistakes.** It learned from a few labeled shoots, about
 > 2,600 photos and it has never been tested against a different event.
 Please don't
 > trust the rankings over your own intuition, or assume the best results will always
 > be at the very top
 >
 > **The feature list is not final.** Everything below can change.
 If something
-> doesn't work, works badly, or is missing, that's useful information please
+> doesn't work, works badly, or is missing, that's useful information, please
 > say so.
 Right now I am mostly adding features to see what sticks.
 Eventually
 > slimming the system down is a priority
 >